Top 10 Pros & Cons of Being in the Trucking Business

 Disadvantage #5: Unpredictable Work Schedule

 The trucking business is known for its irregular work schedules, especially for over-the-road drivers who must adapt to varying delivery times and deadlines.
+This unpredictability can make personal planning nearly impossible.
+To understand the full impact, consider these scheduling challenges:

-• Load schedules can change at a moment’s notice.
+• Load schedules can change at a momentโ€™s notice.

 • Drivers often work nights, weekends, and holidays.